rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 Notice that now we removed the `-raw` parameter, and that we do not need the *for loop* anymore, since **Perftest** for **Connext DDS** support the use of the `-scan` parameter.
 Also notice that we are using `-batchSize 0`.
-We will also later using batching.
+We will also test later using batching.
 Lastly, we also removed the `-peer` parameter, the reason being that **Connext DDS** uses by default multicast for the discovery phase, so there is no need to specify where the counterpart application is.